isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 Since a few minutes ago, I had been feeling anxious because of the completely unpredictable course of events.

-We had a routine toast.
+We made a customary toast.

 "Now, I will tell you my story.
 That doesn't mean I am urging you to tell your story instead.
-You can just listen and pass it off.
+You can just listen and pass it off."

 He took off his glasses, sat up straight, and opened his mouth.

 "When I was a sophomore in high school, I was a bad boy and caused a lot of trouble around me.
 Before I knew it, I was flattered to become the leader of the gang.
 There was an agricultural high school in the next town and we were always in trouble with them, once a trivial matter led to a big fight between the bad boys.
 You know, I thought I was pretty sophisticated back then.
 I decided that this was the day to settle the matter with the leader of the group I was fighting with.
 I went into the fight with a hidden knife.
 To be honest, the knife was meant as a threat.
 But as it turned out, the other guy was seriously injured.
 So I was sent to juvenile detention for two years.
 That's the classic course.
-And I couldn't go back to that high school, and after that I came to Tokyo and finally graduated from night school.
+And I couldn't go back to that high school, and after that I came to Tokyo and finally graduated from night school."

 He stopped talking and glared at me.

 "It may be a nuisance to you, but your existence bothers me in a strange way," he said, swallowing the rest of the beer in his glass.

-"For some reason I can't bear to look at you."
+"Somehow, looking at you is unbearable to me."

 His words stopped and there was a pause.

 "I don't know why, but I feel miserable!
 I can hardly stand it!"

 Yamaguchi's words hit me hard.
-Suddenly, I began to think that he must be the only one I can...
+Suddenly, I began to think that he might be the only one I can...

 "Thank you...Yamaguchi, have you ever heard of Hansen's disease?"